 Endowing the YMCA is an opportunity for you to continue to make a positive difference in people’s lives after your death.
 Donors wishing to extend their influence beyond their own lives should take the time to plan their giving.
-This insures their gift maximizes the benefits while preserving their financial security during their own lifetime.
+This ensures their gift maximizes the benefits while preserving their financial security during their own lifetime.

 Established In 1973, the YMCA Foundation’s purpose is to receive financial gifts, bequests, trusts, and endowments and use it as needed for capital improvements.
 The Foundation is also charged with fund-raising for those activities.